dariobrux/Timer/README.md

 * `onTimerStopped()` invoked when `timer.stop()` is called.
 * `onTimerEnded()` invoked when the timer ends.

-**I appreciate every kind of pull requests to improve this library.**

 ## License
 ~~~~
 Copyright 2020 Dario Bruzzese